AndrewDMorgan/Text-Based-Battleship/README.md

 # Future Plans

 I may end up adding an AI to play the game.
-I also soon will add a message for whenever you sink a ship.
-The game is mostly complete.
+I will also be adding the Java version of this project soon.
+The Java version will be the same and currently needs the gameplay to be added.
+In the Java version you only can currently place ships (for player 1 and 2) without an auto place.